 Sleeve Styles.
 Image Courtesy of thefoldlind.com

-Why do sleeves need separate cutting out and then sewing; why can't sleeves be part of main body pattern piece?
+Why do sleeves need to be separately cut out and then sewn into the garment; why can't sleeves be a part of the main body of the pattern piece?

 The exception to the rule would be a dolman/batwing sleeve or kimono style sleeve.
 These sleeve styles are cut as one piece attached to the bodice and they are typically loose-fitting styles.
 Keep in mind this style is not for everyone, but if you are a beginner sewer, I recommend trying this style to perfect your seam techniques first and then move to a fitted style garment.